ttreeagency/ContentRepositoryImporter/README.md

 you can decide to skip some data (invalid data, missing values, ...) so we can not use the SQL count feature.

 Try to do most of the data cleaning up in the data provider, so the data would arrive to the importer ready for insertion.
-Basically the array build the provider should contains the data with the property name that match your node type property name.
+Basically the array build by the provider should contains the data with the property name that match your node type property name.
 If you need to transport value that will not match the node properties, please prefix them with '_'.

 There is some magic value, those values MUST be on the first level of the array:

 - **__identifier** (optional) This UUID will be used in the imported node, you should use ```AbstractImporter::applyProperties``` to have this feature, used by default
 - **__externalIdentifier** (required) The external identifier of the data, this one is really important.
-The package keep track of imported data, and
+The package keep track of imported data
 - **__label** (required) The label of this record used by the importer mainly for logging (this value is not imported, but useful to follow the process) if you run twice the same import, the imported node will be updated and not created.